-Article 48.
 To see if the Town will vote to amend Article IV, Section 5, of the Town By-laws, by striking the words "including the amounts requested by those originating the above estimates.
-The Selectmen shall cause the Finance Committee's budget submittal, including requested amounts, recommendations and the Finance Committee's report for reasons for differences, to be printed in the warrant for the Annual Town Meeting", and substituting therefor, "and such report and recommendations may include the estimated amounts requested by those originating the budget estimates.
+The Selectmen shall cause the Finance Committee's budget submittal, including REQUESTED AMOUNTS, recommendations and the Finance Committee's report for reasons for differences, to be printed in the warrant for the Annual Town Meeting", and substituting therefor, "and such report and recommendations may include the estimated amounts requested by those originating the budget estimates.
 The Selectmen shall cause the Finance Committee's budget submittal, recommendations and report to be printed in the warrant for the Annual Town Meeting."
 Pass any vote or take any action relative thereto.
+Submitted by the Finance Committee.